 Whether a business is being started from scratch, purchased, or franchised, the DSBDC can provide training, advice, and resources to help business owners navigate their way to success.
 Our business advisors have expertise in owning and operating businesses and have held key positions in global corporations including AstraZeneca, DuPont, and Nokia.
 Many hold advanced degrees in related business fields, have completed professional certifications, and continue annual professional development.

-For business owners who have been in operation for two or more years and are interested in securing government contracts, certified experts in our our Procurement Technical Assistance Center (PTAC) are available for consultations and ongoing assistance.
+For business owners looking for new customers, the federal government buys everything.
+Certified experts in our Procurement Technical Assistance Center (PTAC) are available for one-on-one consultations and ongoing assistance.
 Over the past decade, Delaware PTAC clients have been awarded more than $600 million in government contracts.

 DSBDC holds a special accreditation in technology assistance from the Small Business Administration that allows us to serve Delaware’s scientific, innovative, and knowledge-based business development.
 With the assistance from and access to OEIP’s vast technology resources, we guide our clients through the entire technology commercialization process.

 Beyond our consulting services and regularly-held training programs, DSBDC also offers special programs throughout the year.
 Check our complete program listing for more information.

 The Delaware Small Business Development Center abides by all non-discrimination and accessibility policies of the University of Delaware.